-The M4 opened with a large gap between services - 55 miles between Heston and Membury - but the authorities continued to fail to agree on where the missing service area should be placed.
+As no progress was made, the M4 opened with a large gap between service areas - 55 miles between Heston and Membury - and the authorities continued to fail to agree on where the missing service area should be placed.
 In 1986, after 20 years of debate, the Department of Transport insisted that they were investigating a new service area "in the Reading area".
 This would later turn out to be Field Farm, an old landfill site.

 See also: M4 Service Area Planning

 In 1987, Mobil made a plan for Field Farm.
 This was rejected because the Department of Transport were still insisting that they had the issue in hand.
 The plan had slip roads at the western end, with an amenity building in the middle.
 It came with an alternative option which involved building on the westbound side only, with a flyover allowing eastbound traffic to use it.

 In 1992 the Department of Transport ceased all involvement in service area planning.
 As a result, Mobil were free to develop their plan, and chose to lease the site to Granada as the operator of the main facilities.
 Their next plan had the westbound amenity building positioned further from the road, with both car parks being west of their respective amenity buildings and the motel to the west of that.
 This was revised to the present layout before construction started.

 A plan to widen the M4 here was announced in 1989.
 As a result, the development deliberately left a 67 metre gap between the motorway and any construction, to allow space for a whole new road alignment to be provided, as had happened in the past.
 The slip roads were positioned so that they could easily be realigned to meet a new motorway.
 When the work eventually took place in 2019, it was done on a much smaller scale, so the widening strip remains unused and can be seen in aerial views.